andreas-lundgren-storytel/cloudflare-docs/content/fundamentals/notifications/edit-notifications/edit-pagerduty.md

 # Edit a PagerDuty connected service

 To edit which PagerDuty services are connected to your Cloudflare account, you first have to disconnect PagerDuty from Cloudflare, make any changes you need in PagerDuty, and then reconnect it.
 Be aware that disconnecting PagerDuty will disable notifications being sent to PagerDuty where currently configured.
 If other delivery destinations (like email) were selected, then those notifications will still be routed as configured.
 If PagerDuty was the only configured destination, disconnecting PagerDuty may result in a notification with no destination.
+Each connected Notification needs to be udated, adding back the PagerDuty connection.
+Make sure to backup what Notifications that are connected to what PagerDuty service.

 1. Sign in to your [Cloudflare dashboard](https://dash.cloudflare.com/login).
 2. Go to **Notifications** and click **Destinations** on the left side of your dashboard.